 The 2020 paper also analyses the substantive application of competition law to sustainability issues by exploring the extent to which competition law can be interpreted in a way that fosters or limits sustainability initiatives.
 In addition, Australia and New Zealand, Germany, Greece, Lithuania and the Netherlands have submitted contributions to this discussion.
 The OECD's 2020 paper provides a thorough introduction to the state of play of sustainability in the context of competition law.
 It encourages agencies to be clear about their objectives and priorities in order to provide clarity on how sustainability fits into competition law, with formal and informal guidance emphasised.
 It also examines approval procedures, sandboxing, admissible evidence, capacity, fining, and international co-operation as possible measures to further sustainable goals.
 In December 2021, the OECD roundtable assessed these issues again and published a follow-up paper specifically on environmental considerations in competition enforcement.
 Additionally, the 2022 OECD Competition Open Day addressed, inter alia, Green Innovation.
 Lastly, in December 2022, OECD Global Forum on Competition will discuss the goals of competition policy including the question on whether "competition law and policy needs to adapt as a policy instrument to better accommodate socio-economic trends such as the rising importance of sustainability".

-Current position: The US antitrust agencies, the Federal Trade Commission ("FTC") and the Department of Justice, view current antitrust laws as providing enough flexibility to allow well-structured and pro-competitive joint action in pursuit of social welfare objectives.
+Current position: The U.S. antitrust agencies, the Federal Trade Commission ("FTC") and the Department of Justice, view current antitrust laws as providing enough flexibility to allow well-structured and pro-competitive joint action in pursuit of social welfare objectives.
 However, such joint action can be considered per se illegal if it restricts output, increases prices or reduces competition along some other dimension, or can be deemed anti-competitive under a rule of reason analysis if, on balance, the joint conduct harms competition.

 Change on the horizon?
-The US agencies under the Biden Administration are taking a more stringent antitrust enforcement approach, including a focus on social welfare issues.
+The U.S. agencies under the Biden Administration are taking a more stringent antitrust enforcement approach, including a focus on social welfare issues.
 The Assistant Attorney General, Jonathan Kanter, has indicated that there are social welfare consequences that should not be overlooked when reviewing mergers.
 As part of the FTC's stated goal to take a holistic approach, it is now including the following as part of its antitrust review process: ESG/social welfare questions to merging parties; unionization and non-compete agreements; environmental issues; and corporate governance practices.
 Local state attorney generals also appear to be focused on ESG issues.
-However, the impact of the US agencies' focus on social welfare issues has yet to be seen.
+However, the impact of the U.S. agencies' focus on social welfare issues has yet to be seen.

 Merger and Antitrust Rules: Under the Competition Act and the accompanying guidance in Canada, public policy considerations, including environmental objectives, are distinct from pure competition considerations and are, as such, beyond the powers granted to the Canadian Competition Bureau ("CCB") under the Competition Act.